Staying focused in a busy life is hard. This year I finished working my part time job at a supermarket to work full time making keepsakes.

 At the end of each period of work on my business I leave my task in such a way that I can immediately pick it up again in my next period.
 I leave myself a visible clue.
 I often leave myself a note of what to do next.

 If I am in the middle of a sewing project eg attaching a bears limbs to its body I will place the pieces together in a specific area of my desk.
 With my buttons, extra long doll needle and floss next to it.

 So I never come to my desk and think “wahh what am I doing next”, and waste 10 minutes faffing around trying to organise myself!
 Set yourself up for success.

 3.Have a business plan

 Again this is about focus.
 Staying focused on your over all direction so you don’t get side tracked into wasting time.

-But aside from this situation you need a clear outline to look at regularly to keep yourself on track and excited about your goals.
-And if you have a clear outline of where you are you are heading you can see if extra ideas that you have fit with your over all scheme.
+Create a clear outline to look at regularly – this will keep you on track and EXCITED about your goals.
+If you have a clear outline of where you are you are heading, you can see if extra ideas that you have fit with your overall scheme.